researchsoft/website/CONTRIBUTING.md

 * Here `"image_name_with_file_extension"` is the exact name of the image as mentioned in the `/static` directory.
 * `text` is used to give a short description of the image.
+Please enter a short description of the image after the `=` sign.
 * `url` is an optional attribute.
 It is used if we want to hyperlink the image with some relevant link.
+Please enter the hyperlink after the `=` sign.
 * Image caption:
 ...